MicrosoftDocs/sql-docs/docs/integration-services/what-s-new-in-integration-services-in-sql-server-2016.md

 #### <a name="sqldwupload"></a> Support for Azure Synapse Analytics released

-The latest version of the Azure Feature Pack includes the Azure SQL DW Upload task for populating SQL Data Warehouse with data.
+The latest version of the Azure Feature Pack includes the Azure SQL DW Upload task for populating Azure Synapse Analytics with data.
 For more info, see [Azure Feature Pack for Integration Services &#40;SSIS&#41;](../integration-services/azure-feature-pack-for-integration-services-ssis.md)

 ## Usability and productivity